 SHAPEMOV aimed to develop a simulation platform for shared mobility systems to facilitate the planning and management of services by operators, as well as the design of regulatory frameworks by authorities.

 InPercept aims to develop enabling technologies that allow autonomous vehicles to operate with higher levels of efficiency and safety.
 These technologies will help the vehicles to detect obstacles and adverse conditions and to react accordingly.

-AVENUE is an AI4Cities project that proposes to develop an AI-based decision support tool for designing and monitoring shared mobility regulatory frameworks oriented towards the reduction of GHG emissions.
+AVENUE is an AI4Cities project that aimed to develop an AI-based decision support tool for designing and monitoring shared mobility regulatory frameworks oriented towards the reduction of GHG emissions.

-AICHAIN looks for enhancing ATM systems by articulating an advanced privacy-preserving federated learning architecture in which neither the training data nor the training model need to be exposed.
-This will be possible thanks to the combination of two emerging technologies: FedML and Blockchain technologies.
+AICHAIN aimed to enhance ATM systems by articulating an advanced privacy-preserving federated learning architecture in which neither the training data nor the training model need to be exposed thanks to the combination of two emerging technologies: FedML and blockchain technologies.